higlass/higlass/docs/track_types.rst

 Options
 --------

-- **axisLabelFormatting**: ['normal', 'scientific'] - Display the vertical axis labels as regular numbers or using scientific notation.
+- **axisLabelFormatting**: ['normal', 'scientific', 'automatic'] - Display the vertical axis labels as regular numbers, using scientific notation, or both (whichever is more suitable).
 - **lineStrokeColor**: - A valid color (e.g. ``black``) or to track the color of the line use ``[glyph-color]``.
 - **constIndicators**: Array of constant value indicators - A constant value indicator display a line for a constant value, e.g., a minimum or maximum value.
 This property is also available on other 1D tracks like ``Bar`` and ``Point`` tracks.
 See the following for an example: